asktami/LassoFusebox/README.md

 Whitepapers are available in the "[Docs](https://github.com/asktami/LassoFusebox/tree/master/Docs)" folder.

-The [LassoFusebox.org](http://www.lassofusebox.org 'LassoFusebox') web site has a thorough explanation of the framework and running demo applications.
+The [LassoFusebox.org](http://www.lassofusebox.org 'LassoFusebox') web site was discontinued in 2020.

 # Support